-Let’s put it this way – you can, if you have all the time in the world to analyse your stocks.
+Let’s put it this way – you can if you have all the time in the world to analyze your stocks.
 However, if you are a new investor who also has a steady job and other things in life to pay attention to, then it just makes sense to let a professional take care of these things for you.

 The time factor isn’t the only one to consider though.
 When you let a professional take care of these things for you, you can avoid unnecessary expenses and high entrance fees; simply because they know what you need to avoid, and what is mandatory.

 Finally, with any investment, one must have readjustments to the funds based on the way the market is moving.
 You may need to switch funds from debt to equity or vice versa, you may need to diversify your portfolio at a specific point, and you may need to readjust your investment period, as per your end goals.
 All of these things require technical know-how, which we’re certain a professional can offer in a much higher capacity!

 Whether you fancy yourself an active or passive investor, you can always have control over your portfolio, even when you allow someone else to manage it.

 I really like Peter Lynch.
 How do I become him then?